bparekh2/week6Assingment/README.md

 # Week 6 Assingment
-Diabetes Data Analysis
+<h2>Diabetes Data Analysis</h2>

 The Diabetes can be analysed many factors.
 BMI(Body mass index) is one of the critcal factor to analyze Diabetes.
 As BMI increases in male above normal weight level there are more chances the person have diabetes.
-Also, Higher BMI levels in male have higer chances of Diabetes then in female BMI.
+Also, Higher BMI levels in male have higher chances of Diabetes then in female BMI.
 Any increase in BMI above normal weight levels is associated with an increased risk of being diagnosed as having complications of diabetes

 ![diabetes](diabetes_SEX_BMI_scatter.png)